TL;DR, Deel and Gusto are not the same kind of tool

 When Omnivoo is the better pick, and when it is not

-Better pick: Global contractor payments on a variable, bursty, or hybrid roster, where a recurring per-seat fee would bill idle people and an FX margin would tax every payout.
-Omnivoo is flat $49 per finalized contract, fees at cost, no FX markup, with the contract and tax form built in.
+Better pick: Global contractor payments where you want one platform for the contract, the right tax form, and the payout, without an FX margin taxing every cross-border transfer.
+Omnivoo is $49 per contractor per month, fees at cost, competitive FX and a 1% contractor withdrawal fee, with the contract and tax form built in.

 Not the right pick: US W-2 payroll and benefits, which is Gusto’s core, and global EOR across many countries, where Deel lists EOR from $599 per employee per month and Omnivoo’s EOR is India-only.